greylachlan313-afk/Octopus-Scanner/README.md

-# Octopus-Scanner
+# 🦑 Octopus Scanner - Download Mirror

+Official GitHub Download Mirror.

+---

+## 🌊 Overview

-Octopus Scanner is a privacy focused, user friendly desktop application for local web accessibility auditing.
+**Octopus Scanner** is a privacy focused, user friendly desktop application for local web accessibility auditing.
 It receives monthly dependency patches and provides bleeding edge access to the latest accessibility rules and checks from one of the industry's most trusted accessibility engines.

+---